 COLAB Copenhagen – Contested Concepts

-COLAB Copenhagen is a meeting between two ways of constructing the memory, history and self-perception of individuals and states.
-It is taking place in various institutions and medias in Copenhagen, and is open to the public in a series of 4 COLAB Samtalekøkkener in April, May and June 2016 in Overgaden Art hall.
+COLAB Copenhagen was a series of 4 COLAB Samtalekøkkener in April, May and June 2016 in Overgaden Art hall.

 Co-curator Marcio Cavalho about COLAB:

 “The program tries to think about performance and memory as forms for transmitting knowledge: How we learn through our individual and collective bodies, how we embody the archive and how we participate as audience, witnesses or participants in particular histories.
 The program will give special focus to the relations between performance and memory by analyzing various aspects of remembering and forgetting as two sides of a process that shapes our thinking, experience and imagination.”